Valdeorras: Reviving the Valley of Godello

 Valdeorras in the 21st Century

-Some of the best ambassadors of wines from Valdeorras aren’t even from the little valley themselves.
-Riojanos Rafael Palacios and Telmo Rodriguez make some of the most sought-after wines from Valdeorras, with the former becoming the first winemaker to recieve 100 points in The Wine Advocate for his “Sorte O Soro.”
-Spanish wine importer Jorge Ordoñez’s private-label “Avancia” have been making their way around the world since 2007, and giant of the Ribera del Duero Pago de los Capellanes has had a winery in Valdeorras since 2016.
+The potential of Valdeorras Godello has attracted attention from superstar Riojano winemakers Rafael Palacios and Telmo Rodriguez, who make some of the most sought-after wines from Valdeorras—Palacios’ “Sorte O Soro” was the first Galician wine to receive 100 points from Robert Parker’s Wine Advocate.
+Wine importer Jorge Ordoñez’s “Avancia” has been crossing the Atlantic to the United States since 2007, and winery groups like CVNE and Pago de los Capellanes also have projects in Valdeorras.
 It’s clear that the attraction of all these major players lies in the unique terroir of Valdeorras and its expression in its number-one grape, Godello.